JM-34771765/ICT171-Minecraft-Server/MinecraftInstructions.md

 ```
 sudo ./minecraftSetup.sh
 ```
+You may need to add details for a new user 'minecraft' created by the script.
+Fill these out however you want, but be sure to remember important details such as the password.

 Note: This setup script will start the server automatically.
 It will also automatically agree to the minecraft EULA.
 For more information visit [The official Minecraft EULA webpage](https://www.minecraft.net/en-us/eula)